Meatballs in White Sauce

 * CREATES Food and Nutrition Research Center: https://www.crea.gov.it/alimenti-e-nutrizione https://www.alimentinutrizione.it ** U.S. Department of Agriculture, Agricultural Research Service.
 FoodData Central, 2019. https://fdc.nal.usda.gov

-To prepare the gluten-free meatballs I used rice flour instead of all-purpose flour.
-Check that it has the label “gluten-free”.
+To prepare the gluten-free meatballs, I used rice flour instead of all-purpose flour.
+Make sure it is labeled “gluten-free”.

 • 1.1 lbs beef (ground)